Banzaidyne Press

 As the morning rays of Helios began to brighten the valley below her, Kosarch Carolyn Grey yawned deeply and rested her chin in her hand, cursing yet again whomever had made it so easy for dirt to get into her uniform.
-The Humanist Alliance Protection Force veterans with whom she worked had called her position an "observation post," but it was just a hole dug into the side of a hill with a camouflage net draped over it.
-The name didn't really matter anyway - it was just another stakeout to her.
+She and her cell of Humanist Alliance resistance fighters had been waiting for a Southern Republican Army column to pass through the valley through the last two days.
+Her hole in a hillside under a camouflage net - no, wait, her "observation post" - was hot and cramped, but she was used to it - she'd been on long stakeouts before.

 She smirked again at the nickname her team had chosen for themselves.
 Farry Kyvinlis, the communications technician who had suggested it, swore up and down that it was only in reference to their task as a long range reconnaissance unit, that it would only last until somebody thought of a better name and that it had absolutely nothing whatsoever to do with her physical attributes.
 The name had stuck, though, and ever since Carolyn had caught protectors taking second and even third looks at her legs.